dreamfony/dv/install/readme.md

 - cd /var/www
 - git clone your forked repo
 - bash /var/www/dv/install/install.sh
 - logout as your linux user and log back in to get zsh to work
-- if you get some wierd page on local.dv.com clear chrome caches
+- if you get some weird page on local.dv.com clear chrome caches

 todo:
  - add adminer to /etc/hosts
- - sort out drush aliases
  - install phpmyadmin ?
  - check if firewall is interrupting xdebug
+ - figure out weather we want to keep built css files in repo

 ## PHPSTORM